skglad/SI507_Final_Project/README.md

 ## Project Description

 My project takes a .csv file from a dataset of 10,000 books from Goodreads (found on kaggle.com) and from that data creates a database with two tables: books and authors.
-Then it creates a flask app that allows a user to search through the database.
+For the purposes of this program, I have limited the insertion of data into the database to the first 2,000 books from the dataset.
+The program then creates a flask app that allows a user to search through the database.
 The user can query books by author in order to get a list of books written by the author.
 The user can also query books by a search term, which will return a list of books that have said search term in the title.
 The user can also query the database by the title of the book and the app will return an image of the book cover.

 ## How to run